Read more about the Kinetigraph, the smartwatch designed for people with Parkinson’s.

 UK health secretary Sajid Javid, meanwhile, described the Kinetigraph as a “fantastic example of how technology is driving cutting-edge innovation in healthcare”.

-For more information on living well with Parkinson’s, visit the EPDA website.
+For more information on living well with Parkinson’s, visit Parkinson’s Europe website.

 Share this story